jez/blog/source/_posts/2018-04-18-js-union-types-opt.markdown

 ```

 With just an `if` statement, our function was quite small: 62 bytes
 minified.
-But when we refactored to use a `switch` statement, it size
+But when we refactored to use a `switch` statement, its size
 shot up to 240 bytes!
 That's a 4x increase, just to get exhaustiveness.
 Admittedly, `needsCancelButton` is a bit of a pathological case.
 But in
 general: as we make our code bases **more safe** using Flow's union